JanaHeyn/cheat_sheet_jh/README.md

 *whatis + Befehl* | Display a one line brief summary of specified command | Zeigt eine einzeilige Zusammenfassung des angegebenen Befehls an
-*pwd*|Show the present working directory | Zeigt das aktuelle Verzeichnis an *ls*|List all the files in a directory | Listet alle Dateien in einem Verzeichnis auf *ls -l*|List all files and their details (owner, mtime, size, etc) | Listet alle Dateien dateillierter auf (Eigentümer, Mtime, Größe usw.)
+*pwd*|Show the present working directory | Zeigt das aktuelle Verzeichnis an *ls*|List all the files in a directory | Listet alle Dateien in einem Verzeichnis auf *ls -l*|List all files and their details (owner, mtime, size, etc) | Listet alle Dateien dateillierter auf (Rechte, Eigentümer, Mtime, Größe usw.)
 *ls -a*|List all the files in a directory (including hidden files) | Listet alle Dateien in einem Verzeichnis auf (einschließlich versteckter Dateien)
 *ls -la* | List all files and hidden files and their details| Alle Dateien, auch versteckte Dateinen, werden detalliert angezeigt
+*ls -R* | Displays the contents of the current folder and its subfolders | Zeigt den Inhalt des aktuallen Ordners und dessen Unterordner an
 *file*|View the type of any file | Zeigt den Typ einer beliebigen Datei an *du -sh* | Shows the size of the current directory| Zeigt die Größe des aktuellen Verzeichnisses an *diff -qr Pfad1 Pfad2* | Compare contents of two folders | Inhalte von zwei Ordnern vergleichen